-So, where do Google My Business posts appear?
+So, where do Google Business Profile posts appear?
 Posts appear on listings in Google search results and Maps search results.
 Plus, posts are displayed on all devices.

-In the mobile Google My Business example below, Honest Soul Yoga promotes its meditation events using a Google My Business post.
+In the mobile Google Business Profile example below, Honest Soul Yoga promotes its meditation events using a Google Business Profile post.

-So, why post on Google My Business?
+So, why post on Google Business Profiles?
 In short, posts are a great way to communicate with people searching for your products or services – for free!
 Posts allow you to do things like:

 - Promote events